 I was in Mendoza, Argentina, traveling solo, and it was two days away from the big day.
 I’ve always been the type of person who hates asking people to celebrate with me or do something for me, because I never want people to feel obligated to do something they don’t want to.
 Still, there’s something undeniably depressing about spending your birthday completely alone with no plans in a foreign country.
 So, I decided to take action.

 “Hey CouchSurfers.
-I’ll be in the city from April 15 to 19.
+I’ll be in the city from April 15 to 19 and I’m traveling solo.
 My birthday is on April 17 and would love to get a group of people together to celebrate with me.
 I’m up for suggestions on things to do!”

 While I expected a couple responses, what I received moved me to tears.
 While one CouchSurfer bought round-trip bus tickets for us to hike Aconcagua, another planned an entire asado dinner at a nice local restaurant for me.
 In the end, 11 people showed up in total.
 Eleven people that were strangers over appetizers and close friends by dessert.
 The group ended up dancing and bar hopping into the wee hours of the morning.
 I still keep in touch with these wonderful people to this day.